Visualize stream layers

 Save changes

 Optionally, you can save the settings and changes you made.
-When you click the Save layer button, client applications such as ArcGIS Online web maps that consume the stream layer will be symbolized and rendered according to the dynamic visualization settings.
+When you click Save layer, client apps such as ArcGIS Online web maps that consume the stream layer are symbolized and rendered according to the dynamic visualization settings.

 For example, the image below shows a web map in which stream layer settings were modified.

-Stream layer using simple renderer viewed in a web map
+Stream layer using the simple renderer viewed in a web map